dwancin/pycuts/README.md

-**pycuts** is a Python library that provides a collection of shortcut functions for common operations across various libraries.
+**pycuts** is a small Python library that provides a collection of shortcut functions for common operations across various libraries.

 ## Installation